EDJINEDJA/databaseTrading/README.md

 ## Aims and Objectives

-Database Trading with NodeJS for fuster scraping
+Fuster scraping with NodeJS to serve a database of trading